 I blend data visualization and data mining techniques to create visual interactive systems to help users make sense out of big data.
 Lately, my research focuses on extracting insights from clinical data to support data-driven medicine. -@adamperer

-Adam Perer is a Research Scientist at IBM's T.J.
-Watson Research Center in New York, where he is a member of the Healthcare Analytics Research Group.
+Adam Perer is currently based in Pittsburgh, where he is a Research Scientist at IBM's T.J.
+Watson Research Center, where he is a member of the Healthcare Analytics Research Group.
 He is also an Adjunct Professor in the Human-Computer Interaction Institute at Carnegie Mellon University.
 His research in visualization and human-computer interaction focuses on the design of novel visual analytics systems.
 This work has been published at premier venues in visualization, human-computer interaction, and medical informatics (IEEE InfoVis, IEEE VAST, ACM CHI, ACM CSCW, ACM IUI, AMIA).
 He holds Ph.D. and masters degrees in Computer Science from the University of Maryland, College Park, and a B.S. in Computer Science from Case Western Reserve University.